-The basic principle for information and education programs for doping-free sport is to preserve the spirit of sport, as described in the Introduction to the Code, from being undermined by doping.
+The basicmain principle for information and education programs for doping-free sport is to actively contribute to the anti-doping system as one of the four prevention strategies intended to preserve the spirit of sport, and to help foster a clean sport environment as described in the Introduction to the Code, from being undermined by doping. .

 The primary goal of such programs is prevention.
-The objective shall be to prevent the intentional or unintentional Use by Athletes of Prohibited Substances and Prohibited Methods.
+The objective shall be activities of education are to raise awareness, provide accurate information and develop decision-making capability to prevent the intentional orand unintentional Use by Athletes of Prohibited Substances and Prohibited Methods.

-Information programs should focus on providing basic information to Athletes as described in Article 18.2.
+Information programs should focus on providing basic information to These anti-doping related education activities shall be underpinned by values-Athletes as described in Article 18.2.
 Education programs should focus on prevention.
 Prevention programs should be values based and directed towards Athletes and Athlete Support Personnel with a particular focus on young people through implementation in school curricula.